anujshany/Dice-Simulator/README.md

 # Dice-Simulator
-Simple Python Code to Mimic a dice roll
+Simple Python Code to Mimic a Dice Roll